nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Copy the data folder containing recipes.txt and ingredients.txt, and paste it in your other computer in the same directory where YMFC.jar is located
+**A**: Copy the data folder containing cookbook.txt and inventory.txt, and paste it in your other computer in the same directory where YMFC.jar is located

 **Q**: Can I edit the .txt files directly?

 **A**: Yes, but you must ensure that the format of how recipes and ingredients are saved is followed.
+If there are irregular lines in the save files, YMFC will discard them upon launch.

 <div style="page-break-after: always;"></div>